ContinuIX/ContinuIX-1/README.md

 1. You must read drafts and provide meaningful feedback.
 Potential co-authors will be given adequate time to provide this feedback.
 2. You must approve the submitted version prior to submission (and any substantially revised re-submitted versions).

-# Submission deadline

-**Intent to participate:** Please fill in the Google [Form](https://docs.google.com/forms/d/e/1FAIpQLSdOPA71TGtmtFK1WGLlxK5NUTMeYQBSR2UYkkisbPKoAyssRg/viewform?usp=publish-editor) by **August 31st.** We will then send you a link on which you will be able to upload your data and accompanying readmes.

-**Data submission:** The simulations must be submitted in the prescribed format and received latest on **1 October 2026**.

 # Results submission